 - 2. Do you have to wait until the operating cycle is complete before you can measure income using the accrual basis of accounting? - 3.
-What is the relationship between the matching concept and accounting?
+What is the relationship between the matching concept and accrual accounting?
 Are revenues matched to expenses, or are expenses matched to revenues?
 Does it matter one way or the other? - 4.
 What is the impact of the going concern concept on accrual accounting? - 5.
-Identify three different categories of expenses. - 6.
+Identify the different categories of expenses. - 6.
 What are adjusting entries and why are they required? - 7.
 Why are asset accounts like Prepaid Insurance adjusted?
 How are they adjusted? - 8.
-How are plant and equipment asset accounts adjusted?
-Is the procedure similar to the adjustment of other asset and liability accounts at the end of an accounting period? - 9.
+How are asset accounts like plant and equipment adjusted? - 9.
 What is a contra account and why is it used? - 10.
 How are liability accounts like Unearned Repair Revenue adjusted? - 11.
-Explain the term accruals.
-Give examples of items that accrue. - 12.
+Explain the terms deferrals and accruals.
+Give examples of items that defer and accrue. - 12.
 Why is an adjusted trial balance prepared? - 13.
 How is the adjusted trial balance used to prepare financial statements? - 14.
 List the eight steps in the accounting cycle. - 15.
 Which steps in the accounting cycle occur continuously throughout the accounting period? - 16.
 Which steps in the accounting cycle occur only at the end of the accounting period?
 Explain how they differ from the other steps. - 17.
 Give examples of revenue, expense, asset, and liability adjustments. - 18.
 In general, income statement accounts accumulate amounts for a time period not exceeding one year.
 Why is this done? - 19.
 Identify which types of general ledger accounts are temporary and which are permanent. - 20.
 What is the income summary account and what is its purpose? - 21.
 What is a post-closing trial balance and why is it prepared?